5th Avenue Theatre: Decline and restoration

 In 1979, 43 business leaders formed the non-profit 5th Avenue Theatre Association and underwrote a US$2.6 million loan to save the theatre.
 Among these was Ned Skinner of the shipbuilding family who was an active patron of the theatre.
 Architect Richard McCann oversaw the restoration efforts.

 Several changes were made during the renovation.
 The vertical marquee which had marked the theatre's presence from 1926 to 1980, was removed, the orchestra pit and auditorium seating were rebuilt, the dressing rooms moved, and the technical systems updated.
 However, the furniture, fixtures and interior signage were retained.
 Even the paint was carefully restored to its original luster.
 The renovation made it suitable again for live performances and filled Seattle's need for a touring Broadway musical venue.
 Renovation work was completed without federal, state, or local funds.

 June 16, 1980, marked the theater's rebirth and a new chapter in Seattle's arts community.
-At the Grand Opening Gala for the renovated theatre, actress Helen Hayes christened the stage with a kiss and declared the 5th "a national treasure."
+At the Grand Opening Gala for the renovated theatre, actress Helen Hayes christened the stage with a kiss and declared the 5th "a national treasure".
 Beginning on July 3 the 5th presented Annie, the first touring Broadway musical to appear at the theatre.
 The sold-out show ran for 10 weeks with a total of 77 performances.

-The 5th Avenue Theatre continues to thrive with the assistance of many generous donors and volunteers.
+The 5th Avenue Theatre continues to operate with the assistance of many donors and volunteers.